 Chalsi came to the MTS program after completing her undergraduate degree at Bluffton University, a Mennonite liberal arts college in Bluffton, Ohio.
 For Chalsi, the most meaningful part of her degree was studying under Professor Alicia Batten: “I took an independent study with her, focusing on non-canonical texts.
 This course shaped my thoughts for a thesis project that Alicia advised.
 I learned so much from her, and working with her is among one of my favorite experiences of my life.”

-Since graduating, Chalsi and her husband, Tyler Campbell (MTS ’16) have been living in Dayton, Ohio where Chalsi teaches English, Math, Science, and Social Studies at Dayton Islamic School.
-When reflecting on her MTS experience, Chalsi believes that experiencing Grebel’s commitment to diversity and community has helped her in her career as a teacher at an Islamic School.
-She also uses what she learned during her MTS degree as a lay leader in her church.
+Since graduating, Chalsi and her husband, Tyler Campbell (MTS ’16) have been living in Ohio.
+Chalsi taught English, Math, Science, and Social Studies at Dayton Islamic School for a number of years, and is now the campus pastor at Bluffton University.
+When reflecting on her MTS experience, Chalsi believes that experiencing Grebel’s commitment to diversity and community has helped her in her career as a teacher at an Islamic School and as campus pastor.

 After completing his Master of Theological Studies at Grebel, Zac pursued a PhD in Religious Studies at McMaster University.
 Zac appreciated the small seminar style classes he experienced at Grebel and which encouraged academic learning in a collegial environment and provided opportunities for leadership.
 Zac credits his experience in the MTS program, including working on a master’s thesis, as establishing a strong academic foundation for his PhD research.
-He looks forward to incorporating his experiences in the Grebel classrooms into his own university teaching.
+He completed his PhD in fall 2020 with a dissertation titled "Theologies of Israel and Judaism After Barth".

 While moving to Northern Ontario and opening a stone hearth bakery may not seem like the most natural next step after completing an MTS degree, Bethany Tulloch’s reasons are compelling.
 Opening the bakery with her husband Nicholas Higgins was their way of attempting to make a living from the place they live and becoming highly interdependent with their community.